-V-Ray for SketchUp's Material Editor has three parts:
+V-Ray for Rhino's Material Editor has three parts:

 - A. Material Workplace shows all the selected materials.
-Right click to add, import, export, rename, remove, and select the objects with current materials, such as assigning current materials to the selected objects, deleting materials that are not used in the scene, and adding layers with reflections, refractions to the materials. - B. Material Preview, the Update Preview button allows you to preview the adjusted materials.

-C. Options for material control.
+Right click to add, import, export, rename, remove, and select the objects with current materials, such as assigning current materials to the selected objects or to the selected layers, deleting materials that are not used in the scene, and adding layers with reflections, refractions to the materials. - B. Material Preview, the Update Preview button allows you to preview the adjusted materials. - C. Options for material control.
 The options change with the added scene materials in section A.